microsoft/JSTSdocs/articles/projects/nodejs.md

 > Make sure the location you select from the new project in the New Project Dialog, is on the same drive as the source code you want to add to project.

-After selecting the template a wizard will open, which guids you through the selection of the file, and setting some default opens, e.g. the start file.
+After selecting the template a wizard will open, which guides you through the selection of the file, and setting some default opens, e.g. the start file.